4 Hypothesis testing

 4.2.8.2 Association as effect size

-Measures of association such as Pearson’s product-moment correlation coefficient or Spearman’s rank correlation coefficient express effect size if the null hypothesis expects no correlation in the population.
-If zero correlation is expected, a correlation coefficient calculated for the sample expresses the difference between what is observed (sample correlation) and what is expected (zero correlation in the population).
+Measures of association such as Pearson’s product-moment correlation coefficient or Spearman’s rank correlation coefficient are descriptive statistics that express the magnitude of an association between two variables.
+If the null hypothesis expects zero correlation, a correlation coefficient calculated for the sample expresses the difference between what is observed (sample correlation) and what is expected (zero correlation in the population) and is, thus, an effect size.
+If the null hypothesis is different from zero (e.g. the correlation is .3 as observed in prior work), the effect size is the difference between the observed and hypothesized correlation.

-Effect size is also zero according to the standard null hypotheses used for tests on the regression coefficient (b), R2 for the regression model, and eta2 for analysis of variance.
+By default, many statistics programs like SPSS specify null hypotheses predicting zero association for tests on the regression coefficient (b), R2 for the regression model, and eta2 for analysis of variance.
 As a result, we can use the standardized regression coefficient (Beta in SPSS and b* according to APA), R2, and eta2 as standardized effect sizes.

 Because they are standardized, we can interpret their effect sizes using rules of thumb.
 The rule of thumb for interpreting a standardized regression coefficient (b*) or a correlation coefficient, for example, could be: